Yari-Carelli/Hangman/README.md

 At the moment only the most basic hangman features have been implemented.
 But there are several ways that the game could be improved, and more functionalities could be added.

-* As it is now, upon finishing the first game either winning or losing, the program only allows the player to play one more game.
-The loop to play the game again could be iterated infinitely until the user decides not to play the game again.
+* As it is now, upon finishing the first game either winning or losing, the program only allows the user to play the game one more time.
+At this regard, the loop which allows the user to play the game again could be infinitely iterated, rather than just once, until the user decides to exit the game.

 * In the future I hope to add more features where players can interact more with the game by adding their own vocabularies for others to use and to keep statistics on their games.